rng-guy/NFSMWBartender/README.md

 &nbsp;

-Bartender can handle any **invalid values** you provide in its configuration files: Bartender treats
+Bartender can handle any **invalid values** you provide in its configuration files:
-* values of incorrect type as omitted,
+* negative values that should be positive count as 0,
-* negative values that should be positive as 0,
+* values of incorrect type count as omitted (and therefore `default` where allowed),
-* incorrectly ordered interval values (a `max` < `min`) both as the highest value, and
+* incorrectly ordered interval values (i.e. `max` < `min`) both count as the lower value, and
-* comma-separated value pairs / tuples with at least one value of incorrect type as omitted.
+* comma-separated value pairs / tuples with at least one value of incorrect type count as omitted.

 &nbsp;